-At this time, it is not possible to produce a reliable estimate of minimum abundance for this stock, as a current estimate of abundance is not available.
-However, of 13 individual animals photographed during aerial surveys in 1998, 1999, and 2000, two have been re-photographed (LeDuc et al. 2001).
+The minimum estimate of abundance of North Pacific right whales is 17 based on photo-identification of uniquely identifiable individuals.
+An estimate of abundance is not currently available; however, an estimate is being prepared and will likely be available in 2010 (Paul Wade, AFSC-NMML, pers.comm., 9 October 2009).
+Of 13 individual animals photographed during aerial surveys in 1998, 1999, and 2000, two have been re-photographed (LeDuc et al. 2001).
 This photographic recapture rate is consistent with a very small population size.
 This conclusion is supported by a preliminary genotype-based comparison of the 17 individuals biopsied in the Bering Sea in the summer of 2004 which also revealed at least four matches to animals biopsied in previous years (Wade et al. 2006).
+A high resighting rate (approximately 20%) was also observed between NMFS surveys in the southeastern Bering Sea in 2008 and 2009 (Amy Kennedy, AFSC-NMML, pers. comm.
+9 October 2009).
+Of the 15 individual whales sighted in 2008 and 2009, six had been observed in previous years from 1979 to 2009, with the highest effort from 1998 onward (Amy Kennedy, AFSC-NMML, pers. comm.
+15 December 2009).